 What you have when you put all that down is a recognisable couple, not because Pisces and Aries do or don't go together, but because of the five other layers underneath.

 What the worked example shows.
-The famous Sun pair is one note in a chord.
-It tends to be the loudest one on horoscope sites only because it's the easiest to look up.
-The Moon, Venus, Mars and Rising placements between two charts do most of the work the listicles try to hang on a Sun pair.
+The famous Sun pair is a single note in a chord — loudest on horoscope sites only because it is the easiest thing to look up.
+The real character of the couple comes from how their Moons, Venuses, Mars and Rising signs answer each other, which is exactly the work the listicles try to pin on two Sun signs alone.

-Second, read in order: Sun pair (now done), Moon to Moon, Venus to Mars across both charts, Mars to Mars, then Risings and house overlays if you have the times.
+Work through the chart in a set order: the Sun pair (covered above), then Moon to Moon, then Venus to Mars in both directions, then Mars to Mars, and finally the Risings and house overlays once the times are in.

-Third — the part the Sun-sign sites can't do — run the full synastry properly, or have the tool do it.
-WowAstro will compare both of you using the Swiss Ephemeris, the same astronomical data working astrologers use. £5, a couple of minutes.
+The last step is the one no Sun-sign page can manage on its own — run the synastry in full, by hand or by tool.
+WowAstro will read both charts together on the Swiss Ephemeris, the same astronomical data working astrologers use. £5, a couple of minutes.

 The reading is the start, not the answer.